supertokens/supertokens-auth-react/examples/with-multifactorauth-recovery-codes/README.md

 ## How it works

-We are adding a new (`/link`) page where the user can add new login methods to their current user, plus enabling automatic account linking.
+We add new (`/create-recovery-code` and `/recover`) page where the user can create and use recovery codes.

 ### On the frontend

 The demo uses the pre-built UI, but you can always build your own UI instead.

--   We do not need any extra configuration to enable account linking
--   To enable manual linking through a custom callback page, we add `getRedirectURL` to the configuration of the social login providers.
+-   We add a custom claim that can be used to tell if the user has created a recovery code or not
+-   We override the footer in the TOTP entry screen to add a "Lost my device" button, redirecting to `/recover`
--   We add a custom page (`/link`) that will:
+-   We add a custom page (`/recover`) that will:
-    -   Get and show the login methods belonging to the current user
-    -   Show a password form (if available) that calls `/addPassword` to add an email+password login method to the current user.
-    -   Show a phone number form (if available) that calls `/addPhoneNumber` to associate a phone number with the current user.
-    -   Show an "Add Google account" that start a login process through Google
+    -   Allow the user to enter a recovery code
+    -   Call a custom API that validates the recovery code (checking the hash) and adds the hash to the access token payload if valid
+-   We use the custom claim mentioned above to redirect to `/create-recovery-code` if the user hasn't created (or just used) a recovery code
--   We add a custom page (`/link/tpcallback/:thirdPartyId`) that will:
+-   We add a custom page (`/create-recovery-code`) that can create and display a recovery code
-    -   Call `/addThirdPartyUser` through a customized `ThirdPartyEmailPassword.thirdPartySignInAndUp` call

 ### On the backend

--   We enable account linking by initializing the recipe and providing a `shouldDoAutomaticAccountLinking` implementation
--   We add `/addPassword`, `/addPhoneNumber` and `/addThirdPartyUser` to enable manual linking from the frontend
+-   We add a custom claim that can be used to tell if the user has created a recovery code or not
+-   We store the hash of the recovery code for each user in their user metadata
+-   We add `/createRecoveryCode` that a user with an active session can use to get a new recovery code
--   We add `/userInfo` so the frontend can list/show the login methods belonging to the current user.
+-   We add `/useRecoveryCode` that validates the recovery code (checking the hash) and adds the hash to the access token payload if valid
+-   We override `assertAllowedToSetupFactorElseThrowInvalidClaimError` to allow setting up a TOTP device if a valid recovery code hash is present in the access token payload
+-   We override `getMFARequirementsForAuth` to always require TOTP
+-   We override `verifyDevicePOST` to clear the recovery code from the user metadata and reset the access token payload
+-   We override `createNewSession` to add a value for the custom claim to tell the frontend if the user has a recovery code or not

 ## Author